mmguinness/remote-book-club/README.md

 ## About

 A simple website to host a remote book club.
 Users can log in to add suggestions to the reading list, see the current book or review the reading history.
-Read me about about how I started to built it [here](https://mmguinness.github.io/portfolio/portfolio/2022/05/12/Model-view-controller.html).
+Read me about how I started to built it [here](https://mmguinness.github.io/portfolio/portfolio/2022/05/12/Model-view-controller.html).

 ### Work in progress screenshot